JM Family Design System

 Why

-Cute copy works for low-stakes moments — a 404 on a marketing page, an empty inbox.
+Cute copy works for low-stakes moments like a 404 on a marketing page or an empty inbox.
 It does not work when someone just had a real problem.
 The user wants to know three things: what happened, was it me or you, and what do I do now.
 "Something went sideways" answers none of them, and the emoji makes the user feel mocked.
-Voice should be plain, calm, and specific — apologetic only when we are actually at fault.
+Voice should be plain, calm, and specific, apologetic only when we are actually at fault.

 The right way